bbond007/MiSTer_MidiLink/README.md

       SOFTMPU.EXE /SB:220 /IRQ:5 /MPU:330 /OUTPUT:COM1

 The Rev.0 Roland MT-32 used in testing required the ‘DELAYSYSEX’ switch to prevent buffer overflow for certain games but made Sierra games upload sysex commands excessively slowly.

+** I now recommend using the "DELAYSYSEX" in the MidiLink.INI instead of the SoftMPU option ***

       SOFTMPU.EXE /MPU:330 /DELAYSYSEX /OUTPUT:COM1